mnalis/ironseed_fpc/Data_Generators/misc/README.txt

 - .ppm
   standard interchanged format, can be P6 (binary) or P3 (ASCII) - see ppm(5) manual page for more info

+- icons.vga and main.pal
+  81 icons of 17x15 pixels

 Quick HOWTO: